circuitdiagram/components/README.md

 ## Contributing

 Please make pull requests to this repository with components you have designed.

-Your component will only be accepted if the it satisfies the following:

-- Compiles without errors using `version="1.2"`
+Please ensure it:

-- Is placed in the appropriate category directory for the type of component it is
+- Is placed in the appropriate category
 - Is formatted as XML indented with two spaces
-- Includes all of the following metadata tags:
+- Includes the following metadata tags:
   - name
   - version
   - author
   - guid (which *must be unique*)
   - description

-- Is a component you have made (not a copy of an existing one)
+## Icons

-- Includes a default SVG icon, and one icon for each configuration apart from the default configuration
+- You can provide a default SVG icon, and one icon for each configuration apart from the default configuration
   - For example, the *meter* component has two configurations: voltmeter and ammeter
   - It has a default icon at `Icons/Sensors/meter.svg` which is used for the voltmeter configuration
   - It has an additional icon at `Icons/Sensors/meter_ammeter.svg` for the ammeter configuration
-- The SVG icon must be in the same style as the existing ones - i.e. black on transparent only, with width and height 32
+- The SVG icon should have dimensions 32x32